 Dr. John Irvine Wiley was born on the 8th of April, 1866 in Adelaide, Middlesex County, Ontario.
-His father was John Nelson Wiley and his mother was the former Margaret Jamieson.
-Dr. Wiley was the 6th of 9 children.
-His siblings were Nelson Wiley, Canfield Wiley, William Deas Wiley (died at the age of 4), James M. Wiley (died at the age of 2), William James Wiley, Walter Davidson Wiley, Frederick Charles Wiley, and the only girl, Hattie May Wiley.
+He was the 6th of 9 children born to John Nelson Wiley and the former Margaret Jamieson.
+His parents were farmers and his siblings were; Nelson Wiley, Sanfield Archibald Wiley, William Deas Wiley (died at the age of 4), James M. Wiley (died at the age of 2), William James Wiley, Walter Davidson Wiley, Frederick Charles Wiley and the only girl, Hattie May Wiley.
 Dr. Wiley attended school in Adelaide Township prior to attending high school in Strathroy.
-Dr. Wiley taught school in Lambton County for 2 years before enrolling in the medical school in 1885.
+Dr. Wiley taught school in Lambton County for 2 years before enrolling in medical school in 1885.

 Dr. Wiley graduated M.D. from Trinity College (Toronto), in 1889.
 He was a gold medal recipient upon his graduation.
 He worked in the medical practice of Dr. Teeter in Akron before moving to Dresden.
 He joined the Dresden practice of Dr. William Henry Bullis on the 18th of November, 1889.
 (Dr. Bullis moved to Rochester, New York in 1895).

 Dr. Wiley married Jeanette “Jennie” Douglas Whillans on the 30th of September, 1890 in Bosanquet Twp, Lambton County.
 (Bosanquet Twp no longer exists and has been replaced by other township names.)
-She was born on the 1st of January, 1867, on a farm near St. Mary’s, Ontario.
+Mrs. Wiley was born on the 1st of January, 1867, near St. Mary’s, Ontario.
 Mrs. Wiley was the eldest of 6 children born to William Whillans and the former Margaret Grant.
-Her parents were farmers and her siblings were; John, Mary, Isabella, Elizabeth and Grant.
+Her parents were farmers and her siblings were; John Whillans, Mary Galbraith Whillans, Isabella Smibert Whillans, Elizabeth Catherine Whillans and Duncan Grant Whillans.
 Dr. William Henry Bullis acted as a witness at their wedding ceremony.

 His brother Dr. Walter Davidson Wiley joined him in his medical practice after the departure of Dr. Bullis.
 His brother remained in Dresden for 10 years before moving to Brantford in 1905.